arunvemana/python_small_interview_tasks/README.md

-* Collection of the various company of small python interview task
+* Collection of the various company's of small python interview task which i get from different sources.
 * Folder names belong to the company name of given task.
 * The details of the task will be inside the each individual folder.